Eosin methylene blue

-Eosin methylene blue (EMB, also known as "Levine's formulation") is a selective stain for Gram-negative bacteria.
-EMB contains dyes that are toxic to Gram-positive bacteria.
-EMB is the selective and differential medium for coliforms.
-It is a blend of two stains, eosin and methylene blue in the ratio of 6:1.
-EMB is a differential microbiological medium, which slightly inhibits the growth of Gram-positive bacteria and provides a color indicator distinguishing between organisms that ferment lactose (e.g., E. coli) and those that do not (e.g., Salmonella, Shigella).
-Organisms that ferment lactose display "nucleated colonies"—colonies with dark centers.
+Eosin methylene blue (EMB, also known as "Levine's formulation") is a selective and differential media used for the identification of Gram-negative bacteria, specifically the Enterobacteriaceae.
+EMB inhibits the growth of most Gram-positive bacteria.
+EMB is often used to confirm the presence of coliforms in a sample.
+It contains two dyes, eosin and methylene blue in the ratio of 6:1.
+EMB is a differential microbiological media, which inhibits the growth of Gram-positive bacteria and differentiates bacteria that ferment lactose (e.g., E. coli) from those that do not (e.g., Salmonella, Shigella).
+Organisms that ferment lactose appear dark/black or green often with "nucleated colonies"—colonies with dark centers.
+Organisms that do not ferment lactose will appear pink and often mucoid.

-This medium is important in medical laboratories by distinguishing pathogenic microbes in a short period of time.
+This culture media is important in medical laboratories by allowing the identification of enteric bacteria microbes in a short period of time.